openenergymonitor/emontx4/emontx4_emonbase_install.md

 ## Extended version

 A good place to start is to assess the location where you wish to install the EmonTx4, identify the circuits that you wish to monitor using the clip-on CT sensors and decide how you would like to install the emonVs voltage sensor.
+There are a couple of example installations given below which may provide inspiration.

 ### 1. **emonVs installation**